St. Peter's Seminary (Canada)

 St. Peter's Seminary is a Roman Catholic seminary located in the Diocese of London, Ontario, Canada.
 The seminary is a fully accredited member of the Association of Theological Schools of the United States and Canada.
 St. Peter's Seminary is the major seminary of the Roman Catholic Diocese of London in Ontario.
-It is affiliated with King's University College, a Catholic affiliate of The University of Western Ontario.
-The current rector of St. Peter's Seminary is Father Denis Grecco.
+It is affiliated with King's University College, a Catholic affiliate of the University of Western Ontario.
+The current rector of St. Peter's Seminary is Denis Grecco.

 St. Peter's Seminary is Canada's oldest English-speaking Roman Catholic diocesan seminary.
 Since it was founded by the Diocese of London in 1912, the seminary has produced more than 1,000 priests (including 23 who became bishops) and has educated permanent deacons and lay graduates.

 History

 Founding

-St. Peter's seminary was founded by the Right Reverend Michael F. Fallon, OMI, who was the bishop of London at the time.
+St. Peter's seminary was founded by Michael F. Fallon, who was the bishop of London at the time.
 The seminary opened its doors on September 15, 1912.
 The students were initially housed and taught in the Bishop's Residence, which later became the rectory of St. Peter's Cathedral Basilica.
 However, this building is no longer present.

-The 25-acre riverside site on which the Seminary stands was donated by Sir Philip Pocock, from a prominent London Catholic family.
-The Seminary is constructed of Credit Valley stone, and is designed in the Collegiate Gothic style.
+The 25-acre riverside site on which the seminary stands was donated by Sir Philip Pocock, from a prominent London Catholic family.
+The seminary is constructed of Credit Valley stone, and is designed in the Collegiate Gothic style.
 The cornerstone of the present building was laid by Bishop Fallon on May 31, 1925, and the official opening of the St. Peter's Seminary building was celebrated on September 29, 1926.
-The main entrance rotunda features a marble statue of St. Michael the archangel, carved in Rome and presented from Bishop Fallon upon the Seminary's opening.
+The main entrance rotunda features a marble statue of St. Michael the archangel, carved in Rome and presented from Bishop Fallon upon the seminary's opening.